EnKrypt/arvind.io/src/pages/posts/writing-good-react-code/index.md

 A common mistake I've seen repeated often is to just dump all component attributes into state.

-You should put only those properties into state, which on being changed via `setState()`, should trigger a re-render.
+Only those properties which should trigger a re-render on being changed via `setState()`, should be put into state.

-Any other attribute that doesn't need to re-render or change something on the UI, should not be in state.
+Any other attribute that doesn't need to re-render or change something on the UI, does not belong in state.
 Consider declaring it as a simple class property instead.

 ```jsx
 class Card extends React.Component {